 The Fast Screening Report provides an intuitive guide to review the Pentacam® results.
 It is a great tool for detecting abnormalities and to quickly screen new patients.
 Normative data is gathered from published studies and stored in the Pentacam® software.
 The distribution of normal values in a population is represented by the bars shaded in gray.
 The diagrams show the distribution for normal (green) and pathological (red) eyes.
 Sources, which the evaluations are based on, are cited to provide additional information.
 In cases of irregularities, the individual displays for detailed findings appear in the interactive navigation bar.

-The Belin/Ambrósio Enhanced Ectasia Display is the first screening tool to combine anterior and posterior corneal elevation data with an evaluation of corneal thickness progression in a final parameter, referred to as Index D. Besides allowing for greater overall accuracy in diagnosing ectasia it can, in particular, assist in the early detection of this disorder.
+The Belin/Ambrósio Display is the first screening tool to combine anterior and posterior corneal elevation data with an evaluation of corneal thickness progression in a final parameter, referred to as Index D. Besides allowing for greater overall accuracy in evaluating corneal abnormalities it can, in particular, assist in the early detection of these.
 It determines the progression of corneal thickness across an array of concentric rings centered on the thinnest point and reaching into the periphery.
 Two elevation maps are generated, one based on a standard reference surface and the other on an enhanced reference surface, and the differences found between them are shown in a color code to facilitate evaluation: green for unremarkable, yellow for conspicuous, and red for potentially pathological.

 - Ambrosio et al; Corneal Ectasia After LASIK Despite Low Preoperative Risk: Tomographic and Biomechanical Findings in the Unoperated, Stable, Fellow Eye, J Refract Surg.
 2010 Nov;26(11):906-11.